-words by jason mraz & ariel music by jason Well an old goes mind your manners, mind your And a man can find a who is tan and undercover.
+words by mraz & ariel quirolo music by mraz Well an old saying mind your manners, mind your And a man can a lover who is tan and undercover.
 Well she lie about her age, but I got no complaints.

-she can be as crazy and as foolish as she wants to be Because her old school ways are practical. are perfectly sane.
-I'm I ain't never seen a saint.
+Well she can be as and as foolish as she wants to be her old school ways are practical.
+Technicalities are perfectly sane.
+I'm saying I ain't seen a saint.

 I met her at an old cop bar in silverlake, we joked about the give and we joked about the take.
-And they asked for identification I knew her's was a fake.
+And when asked for identification I knew probably was a fake.

 She's just another older undercover.
-She's just another lover undercover.
+She's another old-school lover undercover.

-She's wearing that thin disguise, apologize.
-'Cause birthday suit suits you.
-Ooh, well it me too.
-It's one hell of a costume I can't find the zipper on your back, Perhaps it's to the breach of your ass-crack.
+She's wearing that disguise, don't apologize. your birthday suit suits you.
+Ooh, well it suits me too.
+It's one hell of a I can't find the zipper anywhere on back, Perhaps attached to the breach of your ass-crack.

 (Vocal improvisation) Burr, cold in here.
 (Vocal improvisation) But you it hot, dear.

-a sip of mexican coffee and juice, coke, glass of wine just to keep it loose.
-Oh the that you say and do, yeah, Or the way that you to the music.
-I like the Who and the Velvet old sounds Like indie rock, spock rock, anything found In the backseat of downtown brown, bruised beat up BMW.
+a sip of coffee and grapefruit juice, Glass coke, glass of wine to keep it loose.
+Oh the things you say and do, yeah, Or the way that you to the music.
+I like the Who and the Velvet Underground old Like indie rock, spock rock, you've found In the backseat of downtown brown, bruised beat up BMW.

-I said you're down the downtown.
+I you're down with the downtown.
 Down.
 I dig the old sounds.
 Down the old lady, now.

-Are you wearing thin disguise? apologize.
+Are you that thin disguise? apologize.
 Your suits you.
-Oh, it suits me, too. one hell of a costume.
-I find the zipper anywhere on your back.
+Oh, well it me, too.
+It's one of a costume.
+I can't find the anywhere on your back.
 Perhaps attached to the breach of your ass-crack.

 (Vocal improvisation)

-Any melodramatic role is just a of the soul.
-I respect your nakedness and the way that you say the way story's told.
+Any melodramatic role is a garment of the soul.
+I respect your and the way that you unfold say the way your told.

 You're just another lover.
 And undercover.